HVAC Maintenance Tips to Improve Efficiency

 Beyond that, there’s a sharp line where certified expertise matters:

-- Handling refrigerants, which is regulated under EPA guidelines
+- Handling refrigerants, which is regulated under EPA Section 608 refrigerant management requirements

 - Running electrical diagnostics